T3Voila/templavoilaplus/README.md

 ## The next big TV+ version

 The next big TV+ version will be 8.0.0, it contains a complete rewrite of the TV+ code base.
-It will support TYPO3 v8, v9 and v10.
+It will support TYPO3 v8, v9, v10 and maybe v11 LTS.

 ### Development status